-There are several things that individuals can do to ensure that they deliver feedback well, regardless of which models they chose to use.
+There are several things that individuals can do to ensure that they are giving feedback well, regardless of which models they chose to use.
 These things include: preparation, intention, presence, empathy and self-care.Summary by The World of Work Project

 Giving Feedback Well